 Given the direct correlation between policies that are put in place to support women and the opportunities that are available to women, it’s little wonder we’re globally campaigning for change and acknowledgement.

-If you’d like to take part in supporting women today, you can find a list of events here, or you can reach out to WED on Twitter or Facebook.
+If you’d like to take part in supporting women today, take a look at the Global Entrepreneurship Week events list, or reach out to WED on Twitter or Facebook.
 Alternatively, take a look at what your own town is doing to mark the occasion—Eventbrite and Meetup are two great resources that will help you find such events.

 Why Women’s Entrepreneurship Day?